Leprechaun

 The inciting incident occurs at 10 minutes when The Leprechaun is accidentally freed from his crate prison in the basement after ten years of captivity.
 The malevolent force is now loose and seeking his stolen gold..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to The group witnesses the Leprechaun directly and realizes the supernatural threat is real.
+This indicates the protagonist's commitment to The group witnesses the Leprechaun directly and realizes the supernatural threat is real.
 They make the active choice to fight back rather than flee, committing to battle the creature., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Ozzie is gravely injured and appears to be dying from the Leprechaun's attack.
 The "whiff of death" as the group's most innocent member faces mortality, and all hope seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.